 - Rinse the seeds and remove any pulp from them.

 - Place the seeds on a baking tray in a single layer and dry them off well with paper towels.
+Let the seeds sit for an hour to dry out all the way.

 - Drizzle the seeds with olive oil and then sprinkle with salt and pepper.